jayoung/MalikLab_bioinformaticsResources/example_scripts/analyze_public_RNAseq_data/analyze_public_RNAseq_data_NOTES.md

 - example command: `runBedtoolsCount.pl -outfileTag=human_Brawand ../../Hum_genes.blat_hg38.besthits.psl.bed  /fh/fast/malik_h/grp/public_databases/NCBI/SRA/data/mammalian_expression_profiles/human/human_Brawand/STAR_hg38_maxMultiHits1_renamed/*.bam`

 5. Do some sort of normalization to account for total number of reads sequenced, etc, and then plot the counts obtained.
-I do this in R, e.g. see files in `getRPKMs` folder
+I do this in R, e.g. see `public_RNAseq_getRPKM.Rmd` script

 6. perhaps also view gene(s) of interest using IGV to see how reads map